-We often talk about content strategy and effective content planning.
-Generally speaking, this gets split up into ‘evergreen’ content (content that is also relevant and doesn’t really date) and ‘ad hoc’ content.
+We often talk about content marketing strategy and effective content planning.
+Generally speaking, this gets split up into ‘evergreen’ content (content that is always relevant and doesn’t really date) and ‘ad hoc’ or time sensitive content.
 For example, a video that educates about a business or product is generally going to have a longer shelf life than a post tapping into the sentiment of the weather or a real-time event.
-When we plan content calendars, we will often take into account which pieces of content creation are long-term or short-term.
-This is the same principle of macro vs micro content.
+When we plan content calendars, we will often take into account which pieces of content creation are long-term or short-term and this is the same principle of macro and micro content.

 What is macro content?

 Macro content is best thought of as long-form content.
 Things that take time to produce and will be useful for a long time.
-This includes content like video, podcasts, IGTV or long-form written content such as whitepapers.
-Things that have an ongoing purpose or value exchange for weeks and can be seeded on different platforms such as your website, social media or email.
+This includes content like video, podcasts, IGTV or long-form written content such as white-papers.
+Basically, things that have an ongoing purpose or value exchange for weeks/months (rather than hours or days) and can be seeded on different platforms such as your website, social media or email.

 What is micro content?

-Micro content is social media posts, an email or even a short blog post.
-Anything that is a quick share of content, that is relevant in the moment but perhaps won’t be revisited a year later or even a fortnight later.
+Micro content is short-form, time relevant content.
+A good example of this are social media posts, ephemeral content, an email or even a short blog post.
+Anything that is a quick share of content; relevant in the moment but perhaps won’t be revisited a year or even a fortnight later.

 How to turn macro content into micro content:

-Creating a video or podcast can take up a lot of time and it also can take up a lot of money, so one tip that we always tell our clients is if you’re producing long-form videos, make sure you’re repurposing it, and make sure you’re turning those macro-pieces of content into micro pieces of content.
+Creating a video or podcast can take up a lot of time and it also can take up a lot of budget, so one tip that we always tell our clients is if you’re producing long-form videos, make sure you’re repurposing it and that you’re turning those macro-pieces of content into micro pieces of content.

-For example, if you’re doing a testimonial video which might be two minutes long, or if you’re doing a video blog, which might be a minute long, can you pull really small snippets of 10 or 15 seconds and put them into social media.
+For example, if you’re doing a testimonial video which might be two minutes long, you can pull several smaller snippets of 10 or 15 seconds to be used elsewhere.
+These short edits are perfect for channels like social media for example.
 The goal is to stop those thumbs from scrolling, to capture attention and give a little teaser into the full video.
-When you post content to IGTV, ‘sharing a preview’ is a great example of extending macro content into micro content.
+When you post content to IGTV, ‘sharing a preview’ is also a great example of extending macro content into micro content.

-Look at your content, pick one of the larger pieces of content – could you turn it into any of these?
+Look at your content, pick one of the larger pieces and ask if you turn it into any of these?

 - Photos / Graphics